-File photo Photograph: (Zee News Network)
+File photo of India Gate in Delhi.
+Photograph: (Zee News Network)

 According to a United Nations report, Delhi will soon become the most populous city in the world in the next decade.
 The report further added that India is likely to add the largest number of urban dwellers by 2050.